firstdorsal/global-registrar/README.md

 **4.1** - Replace the repository url with your own git repository url

-**4.1** - Remove the "Need help or missing a feature part" from the README or replace it with you own contact details

 **5** - Create your plugin

 **6** - To get you plugin listed here